SpongePowered/SpongeDocs/source/plugin/lifecycle.rst

 **INITIALIZATION**

 The ``GameInitializationEvent`` is triggered.
 During this state, the plugin should finish any work needed in order to be functional.
-Global event handlers and command registration are handled during initialization.
+Global event handlers should get registered in this stage.

 **POST_INITIALIZATION**